louis-va/tim-berners-lee/README.md

 <!-- ABOUT THE PROJECT -->
 # Tim Berners-Lee

-A landing page to present Tim Berners-Lee, the inventor of HTML
+A landing page to present Tim Berners-Lee, the inventor of HTML.

 [View project live](https://louis-va.github.io/tim-berners-lee/)